Taxation (TAXX) 304

 Note that different CPA state boards in the United States have different requirements, and not all states require a US tax course as a prerequisite for the CPA examinations.
 Please contact the appropriate CPA state board to see if this course meets the requirements of that state board, as some states limit the number of online courses or out-of-country courses they will accept as prerequisites.

-TAXX 304 consists of nine lessons, as outlined in the Suggested Study Schedule.
+TAXX 304 consists of nine lessons.
 Your best strategy for completing this course successfully is a continuous, systematic, and steady study effort.
 If you have any questions or points you don’t fully understand, give us a call, or send us an email, and we will be glad to help out.

 The prerequisites for this course are ACCT 253: Introductory Financial Accounting (or an equivalent introductory financial accounting course from another college or university) and ECON 247: Microeconomics.